AlexanderStavrop/Disk-Based-Algorihtms/README.md

 ## Results
 There are 10^5 random and unique keys inserted in the trees.
 For testing, we perforom 100  single key searches, 100 random ranged searches with range of [K, K+100] and 100 random ranged searches with range of [K, K+1000] and calculating the average number comparisons happend.
 For the single key searches, we check if the key is present in the tree and for the ranged searches, we search for the lower bound of the range and then perform inorder search until we find the uper bound of the range.

 <br></br>
 #  <a href="https://github.com/AlexanderStavrop/Disk-based-algorihtms/tree/master/3.%20Disk%20Based%20Bplus%20Tree">Disk-Based-Bplus-Tree</a>

+A program dedicated to test the performance of a disk based b+tree search tree.
+The performance is measured upon the comparissons happening when inserting the keys and when search for them.

+## Binary Plus Tree (B+Tree)
+mpla mpla

+## Results
+mpla mpla